Bloc/swiftris-checkpoints/08-playing-by-the-rules.md

 At **#1** we substituted our previous efforts with `Swiftris`' `letShapeFall()` function, precisely what we need at each tick.

 At **#2** we introduced a boolean which allows us to shut down interaction with the view.
 Regardless of what the user does to the device at this point, they will not be able to manipulate Switris in any way.
-This is useful during intermediate states when blocks are being animated, shifted around and calculated.
+This is useful during intermediate states when blocks are being animated, shifted around or calculated.
 Otherwise, a well-timed user interaction may cause an unpredictable game state to occur.

-Lastly, at **#3** all that is necessary to do after a shape has moved is to redraw its representative sprites at their new location.
+Lastly, at **#3** all that is necessary to do after a shape has moved is to redraw its representative sprites at their new locations.

-Run Swiftris to discover that your shapes are aware of one other and the floor as well!
-It may not be overly exciting but at least the laws of physics appear to be obeyed!
+Run Swiftris to discover that your shapes are aware of one another as well as the floor!
+It may not be overly exciting but at least the laws of physics are being obeyed.